jewelsofthought/neshama/site/posts/parashot/Vayishlach.md

 n9] Jacob prepared in 3 ways: He sent gifts, he prayed and he prepared for conflict (Rashi).

 n11] I am unworthy.
 Be humble before the kindness of G-d when His "right hand embraces me", actually bringing me closer to Him, that should only increase humility, for I that stands before Him am but naught.
-This is the opposite of the behaviour of the **כליפה**, _kelipah_, who only becomes more arrogant the more G-d's kindness descends upon him (Shneur Zalman).
+This is the opposite of the behaviour of the [כליפה]{dir="rtl"}, _kelipah_, who only becomes more arrogant the more G-d's kindness descends upon him (Shneur Zalman).

 v23] He is alone.